Recca1349/Sterling-Heights-Healthcare-Dashboard-Real-Time-Analytics-in-Power-BI/README.md

 **Insight:**
 The medical staff is evenly split, with 25 female doctors (50%) and 25 male doctors (50%).
 This indicates gender parity in staffing at the hospital—a strong indicator of equitable hiring practices.

-**Use:** This chart promotes awareness of diversity and inclusion in the workforce.
-It supports ongoing efforts to maintain balance across roles and departments, which can positively impact patient trust, team dynamics, and organizational culture.
+**Use:** Promotes organizational equity and inclusive hiring practices.

 <img width="501" height="237" alt="sterling doc gender shot" src="https://github.com/user-attachments/assets/9b66d290-61d7-4232-8978-820e65349e60" />

 ### **9. Scatter Plot – Avg.
 Wait Time vs. Avg.
 Satisfaction by Treatment**
-**What it shows:** It illustrates the correlation between average wait time and average patient satisfaction score for each treatment category.
-Each point represents a treatment, showing how wait duration may influence the patient's experience.
+**What it shows:** Correlation between average wait times and satisfaction scores across treatments.

 **Insight:**
-The chart reveals a weak negative correlation between wait time and satisfaction score — as wait times increase, satisfaction scores tend to decrease, but not consistently or strongly.
+The chart reveals a weak negative correlation: Longer waits tend to lower satisfaction, but not significantly.

-For instance:
+Examples:
-   - X-Ray: 81.04 mins, Satisfaction 2.97
+   - X-Ray: 81.04 mins (2.97 satisfaction)
-   - MRI Scan: 84.90 mins, Satisfaction 2.84
+   - MRI Scan: 84.90 mins (2.84 satisfaction)
-   - General Checkup: 88.34 mins, Satisfaction 2.92
-   - Dental Cleaning: 89.54 mins, Satisfaction 3.08
+   - Dental Cleaning: 89.54 mins (3.08 satisfaction)

 These values suggest that while longer waits may be associated with slightly lower satisfaction, the correlation is not strong — indicating that other factors (such as staff attitude, clarity of communication, or treatment quality) also significantly impact satisfaction.